zcaceres/20-dollar-react-dev/README.md

 # No-Nonsense Learning Guide for React
 ## Become a Proficient React Dev for $20

-According to Stack Overflow, React is [the most loved technology](https://insights.stackoverflow.com/survey/2017) around today.
+According to Stack Overflow, React is [the most loved technology](https://insights.stackoverflow.com/survey/2017) that developers use today.
 There's also huge demand for React developers around the world.

 This syllabus is meant to take you, the motivated learner, from little-to-no experience Javascript coder to a proficient React developer.
 By the end of this syllabus you will not be a master.
-But you will be good enough to build and, most importantly, to make real contributions to a front-end development team.
+But you will be good enough to build apps and, most importantly, to make real contributions to a front-end development team.
 If you work hard, you can continue your education *on the job* as a React dev.

-The total cost of this course is: **$20**.
+Almost all of the materials used in this course are free.
+There is one paid course, which brings the total cost of learning to: **$20**.

 This guide approaches learning to program like learning a language, where knowledge grows through [chunking](https://www.coursera.org/learn/learning-how-to-learn/lecture/LurUJ/what-is-a-chunk).
 Chunking means you master small pieces until they're second nature.
 Then you can combine those pieces into more complex designs.